Lalitkumar4/autocomplete-location/README.md

 # Location Autocomplete
-This react app provides location autocomplete functionality using the Google Maps Places API.
+This Location Autocomplete input field provides real-time location autocomplete functionality as users type, using the Google Maps Places API.

 ## Usage
 You will need an API key and add it to a `.env` file